Restructuring Consulting vs Banking and How to Prepare for Interviews

 Like I said, league tables are always a bit suspect in restructuring and top ranked shops are not necessarily indicative of giving you the best experience or exit opportunities.

-However, The Deal does do power rankings for RX consulting (what they call advisors).
-In terms of RX banking, The Deal's rankings do comport largely with my own view of how RX investment banks should be ranked (Evercore, PJT, HL, and Moelis being ranked in the top four) so perhaps their rankings are good for RX consulting as well.
+However, The Deal does do power rankings for RX consulting (what they call restructuring advisors).
+In terms of restructuring investment banking, The Deal's rankings do comport largely with my own view of how RX investment banks should be ranked (Evercore, PJT, HL, and Moelis being ranked in the top four) so perhaps their rankings are good for RX consulting as well.

 As mentioned before, much of my knowledge of how restructuring consulting interviews are structured comes from those who have gone through RX Interviews - even though the course was created for RX banking - and then let me know how it went.